Creating a Maestro Interaction

 3. Integrating Your Library into Maestro

-First, you need to copy your .dll file and all dependencies into the folder where LogicAppRunner.dll is located.
+All you need to do is copy your .dll file and all dependencies into the folder where LogicAppRunner.dll is located.

 4. Running a Test App